Virgin Express

-N.V.
-Virgin Express S.A. was a Belgian airline created within the Virgin Group.
+Virgin Express was a Belgian airline created within the Virgin Group.
 It operated flights mainly to southern Europe from its hub at Brussels Airport.
 Ticket sales were mainly through the Internet.
-The airline merged with SN Brussels Airlines to form Brussels Airlines, which started operations on 25 March 2007.
+The airline merged to form Brussels Airlines in November 2006.
 Virgin Express' head office was in Building 116 at Brussels Airport in Zaventem, Belgium, near Brussels.

 History

-Virgin Express was founded on 23 April 1996, when the Virgin Group (with chairman Richard Branson) bought the Belgian leisure airline EBA - EuroBelgian Airlines, founded by Victor Hasson and Georges Gutelman, and rebranded it Virgin Express.
+On 23 April 1996, the Virgin Group (with chairman Richard Branson) bought the Belgian leisure airline EBA-EuroBelgian Airlines, founded by Victor Hasson and Georges Gutelman, and renamed it Virgin Express on September 2 of that same year.
 It also took over EBA's fleet of Boeing 737s and operated this type of aircraft from thereon.
 The airline soon concentrated on low-budget scheduled flights out of its Brussels hub, and became a major competitor for Sabena and later SN Brussels Airlines.

-In October 2004, the Virgin Group sold its assets to SN Brussels Airlines, and both airlines were integrated into the parent holding company SN Airholding, chaired by Viscount Étienne Davignon.

-On 31 March 2006, SN Brussels Airlines and Virgin Express announced their merger into a single company, named Brussels Airlines.
+In October 2004, the Virgin Group sold the ownership to Delta Air Transport, and both airlines were placed under the control of SN Airholding holding company, chaired by Viscount Étienne Davignon.
+On 31 March 2006, SN Brussels Airlines and Virgin Express announced their merger into a single company, to be named Brussels Airlines.
 The combined airline added long haul destinations and strengthened its position in Africa.